Cellular textile

-Cellular Textiles is an alternative way of producing textiles that is very different than both knitting & weaving.
+Cellular textiles is an alternative way of producing textiles that is very different than both knitting and weaving.

 Production

 Cellular Textiles, produced using additive manufacturing, are defined by their complex interlocking parts.
 A single base unit geometry is created, with variable parts.
 By repeating these base units over a surface while changing their parts, textiles with varying properties can be created.